pdf-association/pdf-issues/README.md

 * If a small gray ISO logo is also shown ![ISO submitted logo](docs/assets/Logo-ISO-submitted-small.png), then that errata has been approved by the PDF Association's appropriate TWG and submitted to the appropriate ISO working group and is waiting for approval.

-* If no ISO logo is shown then the errata has been resolved by the PDF Association's [PDF Technical Working Group](https://www.pdfa.org/community/pdf-technical-working-group/) but has not yet been submitted to ISO for ratification.
+* If no ISO logo is shown then the errata has been resolved by a PDF Association [Technical Working Group](https://www.pdfa.org/community/) but has not yet been submitted to ISO for ratification.

-Due to ISO copyright, only minimal surrounding text from the relevant ISO standard is provided that is sufficient to understand how the resolution is being applied.
+Due to ISO copyright, only minimal surrounding text from the relevant ISO publication is provided that is sufficient to understand where the resolution is being applied.

-Errata in the following published ISO publications are supported:
+Errata in the following PDF specifications are supported:

 ### Core PDF technologies
   <ul>
    <li>PDF 2.0 (<a href="https://www.pdfa.org/resource/iso-32000-pdf/" target="_blank">ISO 32000-2:2020</a>) - <a href="https://pdf-issues.pdfa.org/32000-2-2020/index.html"><i>Resolved errata</i></a>
    <ul>
      <li>
-     ISO/TS 32001 <a href="https://www.pdfa.org/resource/iso-ts-32001/">Extensions to Hash Algorithm Support in PDF 2.0</a>
+     ISO/TS 32001 <a href="https://www.pdfa.org/resource/iso-ts-32001/">Extensions to Hash Algorithm Support in PDF 2.0</a>	- <a href="https://pdf-issues.pdfa.org/32001-2022/"><i>Resolved errata</i></a>
      </li>
-     <li>ISO/TS 32002 <a href="https://www.pdfa.org/resource/iso-ts-32002">Extensions to Digital Signatures in PDF 2.0</a>
+     <li>ISO/TS 32002 <a href="https://www.pdfa.org/resource/iso-ts-32002">Extensions to Digital Signatures in PDF 2.0</a> - <a href="https://pdf-issues.pdfa.org/32002-2022/"><i>Resolved errata</i></a>
      </li>
      <li>ISO/TS 24064 <a href="https://pdfa.org/resource/iso-ts-24064/">RichMedia annotations with STEP AP 242 3D for PDF 2.0</a>
      </li>